dnsimple/dnsimple-support/content/articles/renewing-ssl-certificates.markdown

 ---
 title: Renewing an SSL Certificate
-excerpt: Welcome to DNSimple.
-This page is about renewing SSL certificates.
-Hosted DNS has never been this easy.
+excerpt: Instructions to renew an SSL certificate for a domain with DNSimple.
 categories:
 - SSL Certificates
 ---